i2p/i2p.www/i2p2www/spec/proposals/168-tunnel-bandwidth.rst

 Update the ECIES tunnel build message specification [Tunnel-Creation-ECIES]_ as follows:

-For both long and short ECIES build messages:
+For both long and short ECIES build records:

 Build Request Options
 ---------------------------

-The following two options may be set in the tunnel build options mapping field.
+The following two options may be set in the tunnel build options mapping field of the record:
 A requesting router may include either or both.

 - m := minimum bandwidth required for this tunnel (KBps positive integer as a string)